Best Gravel Patio Ideas: DIY Design & Materials

 If the soil is not firm, digging deeper is necessary.
 The type of base or foundation to be used will also determine the depth of the hole you need for your pebble courtyard.
 If using soil for the base, dig 2 inches deep but if adding stone for the base, dig a 4 to 4 ½ inches deep hole.

 Add up the amount of aggregates needed to cover the patio – The cubic yard needs to be determined to know the amount of pebble needed to cover a patio.
+First, get the total area of your patio in square feet by multiplying the length and width of the space (in inches).
+Divide the total area by 12 to get the cubic inch in volume.
+Multiply the resulting number by the number of inches you want for the gravel’s thickness.

+Since the amount of coverage of pebble needs to be in the unit of measurement of cubic yards, convert the resulting total by simply dividing it by 27.
 Round this off to the nearest whole number to get an estimate of the amount of pebble you need for coverage.
 There are also aggregate calculators available online which can help you compute your material requirements instantly.

 Prepare the area.
 Clean the area by removing weeds and spraying with grass killer if needed.
 Remove obstructions or debris such as roots, sticks, rocks, etc.

 Excavate the area.
 Dig the area for the desired depth.
 As you excavate the ground, evaluate the condition, texture and consistency of the soil.
 Level the dirt and make sure that the soil is tamped down.
+Use a hoe or shovel to compact the soil at the bottom of your excavated area.
+Whether using you’re using the soil or crushed stone as your base, it is important to not skip this step.

+Add the edging or border along the perimeter.
+Choose a type of edging material for your pebble courtyard to contain the pebbles in one place.
 For example, if using wood as a pebble barrier, cut pieces of 2×2 lumber according to the shape and size of your patio.
 Lay out wood and connect corners or ends by screwing brackets.
+The adhesive may also be used to join wood pieces together easily and conveniently.
+Let the joined edging pieces dry and ensure they are tightly secured.

 Add the base or foundation layer.
-Soil which is densely packed and has clay like consistency does not need an additional stone base layer.
+Soil that is densely packed and has clay like consistency does not need an additional stone base layer.
 But for loose or sandy soil, add crushed stones to keep the pebble in place.
 Rough textured rocks work best as stabilizers for a pebble courtyard.

 Before laying the gravel, put landscape fabric on top of the foundation base.
 The landscaping fabric acts as a landscape barrier that separates the dirt and the gravel.
 It also aids in preventing weed growth and keeps rodents from digging through the ground.